Benefits Of Consolidation

 1. BETTER STRATEGIC PLANNING FOR THE FUTURE - One stronger, unified town would give us better vision and allow us to better plan for the future and help our community better deal with issues that we are facing.
 It would allow our community to better allocate its resources to help put us in a better position to do things that could create more jobs and stimulate our economy.
 It also would allow better planning when it comes to zoning, and eliminate divisive and detrimental rivalry between the towns.

-2. MORE COST EFFECTIVE AND EFFICIENT SERVICES - One stronger police department, one stronger fire department, one public works department, and one administration, etc., could potentially mean more efficient services, cost savings, possibly better fire insurance ratings, and better emergency response times.
-With cost savings there is even the potential to lower taxes or, at least slow their rise in the long run.
+One stronger police department, one stronger fire department, one public works department, and one administration, etc., could potentially mean more efficient services, cost savings, possibly better fire insurance ratings, and better emergency response times.
+With cost savings, there is real potential to lower taxes or, at least slow their rise in the long run.
 It would also prevent government overlap, and because of economies of scale, might possibly reduce the cost of some town purchase expenses.
-Ask yourself, “Do we really need two elected boards to govern one community of less than 8,000 people?”.

 3. BETTER POSITION TO MARKET OUR COMMUNITY – It would be much easier to strategically market one larger town to the outside world than it is to market two smaller towns.